SuperCh-SE-NCSU/ProjectScraping/README.md

 ### Web Crawler Application

-Using Scrapy to crawle craglist and kbb to get saling infromation about used cars users specified with their kbb price Users can subscribe into our email service
+Using Scrapy to crawle craglist and kbb to get saling infromation about used cars users specified with their kbb price.

+Users can subscribe into our email service.we will send them the lastest car information they need once per day.
 ### Demo

 https://rocky-spire-5172.herokuapp.com<br/>